-This article explores advanced object-oriented programming concepts in Python, such as decorators, inheritance, abstract base classes, composition, aggregation, and properties, along with practical code examples tailored for pen testers and red teamers to create robust and flexible software.
+This article explores advanced object-oriented programming concepts in Python, such as decorators, inheritance, abstract base classes, composition, aggregation, and properties, with practical code examples tailored for security engineers building analysis, detection, and instrumentation tools.

 This article covers the powerful metaprogramming techniques in Ruby, including method_missing, define_method, dynamically defining classes and modules, and executing code dynamically with eval, that allow writing code that writes code to make programs more flexible, dynamic, and powerful.